Community safety and enforcement

 Hate crime and harassment support

-Hackney is a proud, diverse borough with a strong tradition of standing up to all forms of hatred and discrimination.
-We continue to work with our partners in the Police and with hate crime specialists to train Hackney staff and residents to recognise and to be active bystanders against hate crime in all its forms.
+Hackney is a proud, diverse borough.
+It has a strong tradition of standing up to all forms of hatred and discrimination.
+We continue to work with our partners in the police and with hate crime specialists.
+We train Hackney staff and residents to recognise and to be active bystanders against hate crime in all its forms.

-Find out more about how we’re tackling hate crime:
+Find out more about how we’re tackling hate crime, see Hackney no place for hate strategy 2023 to 2026 (PDF 7.8mb).

 Preventing radicalisation and extremism

-We work closely with our partners to safeguard vulnerable people who are at risk of being drawn into extremism and terrorism, through the Government’s Prevent programme.
+We work closely with our partners to safeguard vulnerable people who are at risk of getting involved in extremism and terrorism.
+We do this through the government’s Prevent programme.

-Prevent offers training and guidance for partners and local organisations, as well as support, through the Channel programme, for people who may be at risk of radicalisation.
+Prevent offers training and guidance for partners and local organisations.
+It also provides support, through the Channel programme, for people who may be at risk of radicalisation.

-It challenges all types of extremist ideology, including far-right extremism, which makes up almost one-third of Channel referrals nationwide.
+It challenges all types of extremist ideology.
+This includes far-right extremism, which makes up almost one-third of Channel referrals nationwide.

 Moped and bicycle assisted theft advice